 Using Water Wisely

-There are many ways in which you can save water, benefiting our environment and saving you money.
+There are many ways in which you can save water in your home, garden and workplace benefiting our environment and saving you money.

-- Cover outside taps and pipe work during the winter, to protect them from freezing and bursting – lagging pipework will help to prevent this.
+Cover outside taps and pipe work as during the winter, taps and pipes are prone to freezing and bursting – lagging pipework will help to prevent this.

-- Collect rainwater in a water butt to use on your plants and lawn, or to wash your car (even if you have a non potable supply for irrigation.
+Collect rainwater in a water butt to use on your plants and lawn, or to wash your car.

 Did you know that it’s OK to let your lawn go brown?
 It helps it to build up resistance and recover immediately after rainfall.

 Attaching a trigger nozzle to your hosepipe you will halve the amount of water used.